theinterneti/augment-adam/docs/architecture/MCP_CONTEXT_ENGINE_README.md

 - **Tiered Memory**: Hot, warm, and cold tiers for optimal performance and resource usage
 - **Asynchronous Processing**: Background tasks for resource-intensive operations
 - **MCP Integration**: Standardized tool interface for AI models
+- **Sophisticated Tagging System**: Hierarchical tagging for better organization and retrieval
+- **Enhanced Template Engine**: Generate code, tests, and documentation with a powerful template engine
+- **Google-Style Docstrings**: All code includes comprehensive Google-style docstrings
+- **Type Hints**: Extensive use of type hints for better code quality and IDE support

 ## Architecture